 Courses with laboratory-based data analysis required.

 - Completed OTCAS application.
 (UWM Pre-OT Students should complete the Panthera application.)

 - Three letters of recommendation: One letter must be from an academic source and one from a clinical/health-related source.
 The third letter can be either from an academic or clinical/health-related source.
 All three letters must use the OTCAS form.

 - Reasons Statement or Personal Essay: This is the same as the OTCAS essay.
 Address why you selected occupational therapy as a career and how an occupational therapy degree relates to your immediate and long-term professional goals.

-- Additional Question: Answer why the Occupational Therapy Program in the Department of Rehabilitation Sciences & Technology at the University of Wisconsin-Milwaukee is a good fit for you.
+- Additional Question: Answer why the Occupational Therapy Program in the School of Rehabilitation Sciences & Technology at the University of Wisconsin-Milwaukee is a good fit for you.
 Limit 250 words.

 For all admission and application related questions, please contact OTfirstname.lastname@example.org.

 The program is a tracked curriculum of 75 credits over 28 months, including a minimum of 24 weeks of full-time fieldwork during the program.
 OCCTHPY 810 serves as the capstone requirement for the degree.
 Students will enroll as full time students for each term of study (Summer, Fall, Spring).
 There is no part-time option for students in the MS in OT program.
 Students must maintain a GPA of 3.0 and a grade of B- or better in all required courses.
 Students who do not maintain this will be placed on probation.

 Through judicious use of electives, students may also choose one of two transcript-designated concentrations.
 This may require completion of more than the minimum 75 credits.